EvernodeXRPL/evernode-docs/docs/source/sdk/hotpocket/reference/contract-protocol.md

 - **timestamp** - Consensus timestamp of the last closed ledger in UNIX epoch milliseconds.
 - **lcl_seq_no** - Last closed ledger sequence number.
 (Not available in read-only mode.)
 - **lcl_hash** - Last closed ledger hash in hexadecimal.
 (Not available in read-only mode.)
 - **npl_fd** - NPL file descriptor for the current contract invocation.
-Provides a channel sending/receiving messages to other contracts during consensus execution.
+Provides a channel for sending/receiving messages to other contracts during consensus execution.
 (Not available in read-only mode.)
 - **control_fd** - File descriptor for the contract to communicate with HotPocket.
 - **user_in_fd** - File descriptor containing all consensed user inputs.
-- **users** - List of connected users public keys, file descriptors for writing user outputs and their corresponding user input offsets from `user_in_fd`.
+- **users** - List of connected users public keys, file descriptors for writing user outputs, and their corresponding user input offsets from `user_in_fd`.
-- **unl** - Information about list of nodes which participated in consensus (Unique Node List).
+- **unl** - Information about the list of nodes that participated in consensus (Unique Node List).

 ## Control channel